xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/CollectionMethods.md

   (in bytes).
 * *shapefiles.count*: The number of shape files.
 This value is deprecated and kept for compatibility reasons only.
-The value will always be 0 since ArangoDB 2.0 and higher.
+The value will always be 0 since AvocadoDB 2.0 and higher.
 * *shapefiles.fileSize*: The total filesize of the shape files.
 This value is deprecated and kept for compatibility reasons only.
-The value will always be 0 in ArangoDB 2.0 and higher.
+The value will always be 0 in AvocadoDB 2.0 and higher.
 * *shapes.count*: The total number of shapes used in the collection.
   This includes shapes that are not in use anymore.
 Shapes that are contained in the write-ahead log only are not reported in this figure.